lupyuen/lupyuen.github.io/src/dashboard.md

 warning: Clone succeeded, but checkout failed.
 ```

 Increase the disk space.
-Need 5 GB for /tmp
+Need 5 GB for /tmp.
+See the next section.

+In case of sync problems: Go to https://github.com/NuttX/nuttx/tree/master, click "Sync Fork > Discard Commit"

 # Expand the VM Disk